weeblrpress/clearstatus/README.md

 ## Key features

 - easy and reliable communication with your users
-- Twitter integration
-- Disqus commenting on each issue
-- Pinned issue for security alerts
 - One click implementation
 - 100% independent from your own infrastructure
 - Custom domain with HTTPS (Netlify)
 - Worldwide CDN delivery (Netlify)
 - High-availability (Netlify)
+- Twitter integration
+- Disqus commenting on each issue
+- Pinned issue for security alerts
 - 100% secure: static content cannot be hacked
 - All content under you control
-- Unlimited users, issues
+- Unlimited users, issues and status pages
 - Mobile/tablets/desktop
 - Highly customizable and expandable